tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 # Key generation on a card

-*(This operation will delete keys that currently exist on your card.
+*(This operation deletes keys that currently exist on your card.
 Make sure your card doesn't contain irreplaceable keys before you generate keys on your card!)*

-This step will generate a new set of ECC Curve25519 keys on your OpenPGP card:
+To generate a new set of ECC Curve 25519 keys on your OpenPGP card, we can run:

-`opgpcard admin -c FFFE:12345678 generate -o output-cert.pub 25519`
+`$ opgpcard admin -c FFFE:12345678 generate -o cert.pub 25519`

-The file `output-cert.pub` will contain the OpenPGP public key that corresponds to the newly generated keys on the card.
+The output file `cert.pub` will contain the OpenPGP public key that corresponds to the newly generated keys on the card.
-We won't need this public key for ssh use (but you might need it if you want to use the key on this card for other purposes).

 ## Pros and cons of generating keys on a card